MultiSafepay/docs/content/checkout/multiple.md

 ## Create an order

-Create an order from your server, appending the `payment_data` collected from the payment component UI to the order data.
+Create an <<glossary:order>> from your server, appending the `payment_data` collected from the payment component UI to the order data.

 See API reference – [Create order](/reference/createorder/) > Payment component.